-What is the surrender period?
-What penalties apply if I withdraw more than the amount not subject to surrender fees?
+How long is the surrender period?
+How much money can I take from the annuity without paying a surrender charge?
+What surrender charge will I have to pay if I take out more than the free withdrawal amount?

+What might trigger a new surrender period?

+What is the cash surrender value?

+What is the earliest I could annuitize?

 What assumptions were important to create the illustration?
 What is guaranteed versus hypothetical?
-How could my actual results differ?
+How could my actual results be different?

-Key terms specific to fixed indexed annuities:
+Key Terms for Fixed Indexed Annuities

 Cap Rate: The maximum interest credited for a term.